DustyTurtleDip/Jackett_RSS_Auto_Downloader/README.md

 # Jackett_RSS_Auto_Downloader

 Simple powershell script to automate downloading torrent files from jackett RSS feed based on DownloadVolumeFactor (FREELEECH)

+This script will :
+* Download freeleech torrent file from Jackett to a specified path You will need :
+* A torrent client that is monitoring this folder and auto add the torrent file to the client.

 RUN POWERSHELL AS ADMIN